Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

     ``` python linenums="1"
 	def insertion_sort(arr):
-		# Go through each item in the list, starting from the second one

 		for i in range(1, len(arr)):
 			# Store the current number in a temporary variable
 			current_number = arr[i]